ericdanan/counsel-projectile/README.md

 ## The `counsel-projectile` command
 Default key binding: <kbd>C-c p SPC</kbd>.

 This command lets you quickly jump to a project buffer or file.
 It uses ivy to display in the minibuffer a list of all project buffers as well as all project files that are not currently visited by a buffer.
 Buffers are fontified according to their major mode and files are fontified as virtual buffers, as in the command `ivy-switch-buffer`.
-As in all ivy commands, you can use <kbd>M-o <key></kbd> / <kbd>C-M-o <key></kbd> to select from a list of actions to apply (or <kbd>M-RET</kbd> / <kbd>C-M-RET</kbd> to apply the default action) to the selected candidate:
+As in all ivy commands, you can use <kbd>M-o</kbd> / <kbd>C-M-o</kbd> + <kbd>key</kbd> to select from a list of actions to apply (or <kbd>M-RET</kbd> / <kbd>C-M-RET</kbd> to apply the default action) to the selected candidate:

 | Key          | Action                                                                             |
 | :----------- | :--------------------------------------------------------------------------------- |